cnpbagwell

 ACPI and eeepc-laptop

-There is a kernel driver that supports a bunch of eeepc specific hardware features (their keys, SHE underclocking/overclockingt, etc).
+There is a kernel driver that supports a bunch of eeepc specific hardware features (hotkeys, SHE underclocking/overclockingt, etc).
 This will not load with stock Fedora 13 because it reports itself as Windows 7 and this disables eeepc_laptop interface but enables eepc_wmi interface (which isn't in Fedora 13).
 It seems you need to add acpi_osi="!Windows 2009" to your kernel line in /boot/grub/grub.conf.
 Upon next bootup, the eeepc-laptop module will be loaded.
 There will still be one remaining issue because backlight dimming will not work correctly (as of firmware 4/13/2010).
 Add acpi_backlight=vendor and this will let eeepc_laptop control dimming as well.

 Keyboard

-The Fn keys that work:
+The Fn keys that work with eeepc-laptop:

 • Fn-F1 (Sleep)